Assessing Student Learning

 eCampus Assessment Tool and Respondus Monitor

 You may use the assessments tool in eCampus to create traditional assessments in your course.
-For detailed information on the testing tool please see this document from ITS and our testing webinar.
+For detailed information on the testing tool please visit the instructional tools page in our knowledge base as well as view our testing webinar.

 Academic Integrity